 Lou holds a Bachelor’s Degree from Northern Michigan University and studied at the American College for his CFP® certification.
 Lou was a past President for the Clarkston Area Chamber of Commerce and is a consultant for the Michigan Association of CPA’s (MICPA) Financial Planning Task Force.
 In addition, he has been a previous columnist for DBusiness Magazine, contributor to the MICPA’s “The Business Edge” and Authority Magazine.

-For nine (9) straight years, Lou was named in the June issues by Hour Detroit and Fortune Magazine as “Five Star Wealth Manager” in South East Michigan.
+For ten (10) straight years, Lou was named in the June issues by Hour Detroit and Fortune Magazine as “Five Star Wealth Manager” in South East Michigan.
 This recognition is given to the top 7% of Wealth Managers* in the region.

 Lou has been a featured speaker at the Michigan Association of CPA’s Mega/Summer Conferences for the past eighteen (18) years.
 In addition, he has provided webinars for MICPA members across the United States.
 The topics have ranged from Behavioral Finance, Comprehensive Financial Planning Process, and types of Qualified Plans for Small Business Owners.
 Lou has also provided planning/behavioral finance seminars to executive retiree groups at Fortune 500, as well as, numerous other small to mid-size companies.

 Lou began his career with Dean Witter which evolved into Morgan Stanley.
 He then moved his practice to Smith Barney before forming Budd, Melone & Co., LLC with Co-Founder Joe Budd.
+He is now Managing Member of Melone Private Wealth.
 Lou has worked for twenty-five (25) years in the financial services industry.

 You can reach Lou Melone at 248-499-8704

-For a pdf of this article: The Value of Advice Client.
+For a pdf of this article: click here: The Value of Advice.